 Answer questions about the pandemic simply & honestly.
 Talk with children about any

 frightening news they hear.
-It is OK to say people are getting sick, but say following rules like
+It is OK to say people are getting sick, but remind them that following safety steps like

-staying home will help your family stay healthy.
+staying home more will help your family stay healthy.

 Recognize your child's feelings.
-Calmly say, for example, “I can see that you are upset because you can't have your friends over."
+Calmly say, for example, “I can see that you are upset because you can't have a sleepover with your friends right now."
 Guiding questions can help older children and

 Model how to manage feelings.
 Talk through how you are managing your own feelings. (“I am worried about Grandma since I can't go visit her.
-The best I can do is to check in with her more often by phone.
-I will put a reminder on my phone to call her in the morning and the afternoon until this outbreak ends.")
+I will put a reminder on my phone to call her in the morning and the afternoon until it is safe to see her.")

 Tell your child before you leave the house for work or essential errands.
 In a calm and reassuring voice, tell them where you are going, how long you will be gone, when you will return, and that you are taking steps to stay safe.

 Look forward.
-Tell them that scientists are working hard to figure out how to help people who get ill, and that things will get better.
+Tell them that scientists are working hard to figure out how to help people who get sick, how to prevent it, and that things will get better.